ronitsriv/WeatherApp/README.md

 # WeatherApp

-This is a made on Android Studio using Java.
-It uses Weeather API to tell live pressure and teme\perature of a searched region.
+This is made on Android Studio using Java.
+It uses a Weather API to tell the live pressure and temperature of a searched region.